Fejervarya limnocharis: Distribution

-A species inhabiting parts of South East Asia and Indochina.
+This species inhabits parts of South East Asia and Indochina.

 Earlier, due to misidentification, this species was erroneously and extralimitally reported from South Asia but later have been found to be in error.
 According to the Amphibian Species of the World, records outside Indonesia, Malaysia, Thailand, Burma, Cambodia, Laos, and Vietnam are almost certainly representing other species.

 Fejervarya limnocharis is one of the few frog species commonly found in oil palm plantations in Malaysia, in addition to Microhyla heymonsi and Hylarana erythraea.

 Consumption

 Fejervarya limnocharis is commonly sold as food in Southeast Asia, including Thailand, Laos, and Cambodia.
 In Cambodia, it is frequently collected for human consumption, along with Hoplobatrachus rugulosus, Glyphoglossus molossus, Kaloula pulchra, Duttaphrynus melanostictus, and Pelophylax lateralis (with P. lateralis found only north of the Mekong River in localities such as Snuol District, Kratie Province).